Karkeys360/bgp-coin/README.md

 # bgp-coin
-Implementing a blockchain algorithm and ledger system.
+Implementing a blockchain algorithm with a distributed ledger system using SHA-256 hashing for checksums.